 Source: Followthehashtag (click on links above)

 - Reserve plenty of time for analysis during and after the campaign (and up to 10 days after the main activities end).
-I have written up a “how to” guide about running social network analysis (PDF; NB at step 3c, you need to insert 9 columns, not 8 as stated), with supporting files providing further advice and an Excel template based on a previous analysis.
+I have written up a “how to” guide about running social network analysis using my prefered method (NodeXL) (*), with supporting files providing further advice and an Excel template based on a previous analysis.
+(I have also produced a “how to” guide using TAGS for times when NodeXL is not able to obtain a full extract from Twitter).
 Social network analysis is useful because of the interactions and influencers it will demonstrate, but also because it gives you an extract of tweets using your selected search terms that is archived and can be analysed in the future.
 As explained in the guide, you may need to go back and attempt extracts in blocks (eg by day or by hashtag).
 You should look beyond the main hashtag to see what other people are tweeting around the campaign.
 Think of it a bit like a literature review: if you set out to study immunisation in a review of the published literature you would miss a lot of useful references if you did not factor in different spellings (US and UK English which use “z” and “s” respectively) and words (eg vaccination).
 The same applies to social network analysis.
 Almost every campaign and conference that I have studied has “hashtag drift” as described above: eg people attending the American College of Cardiology last weekend tweeted using #ACC18 (official hashtag), but also using #ACC2018.
 In the colorectal cancer awareness campaign featured in the more advanced sections of the “how to” guide there was tweeting using a plethora of hashtags and terms.
 Tweeting, though digital in format, is little different from the game of “Chinese whispers” (or should I say “telephone“).
 Even once you have identified the terms you would like to search for, you may need to pause until Twitter catches up with all the activity.
 It can take days for Twitter and NodeXL to catch up, and sometimes a full extract is never produced (NodeXL can only look back 9-10 days).
 You have to be persistent but also realistic.
 I was unable to extract more than a few minutes of World AIDS Day last December, because of the sheer volume of tweeting.
 I did, however, manage to extract a reasonably complete extract of UK “World AIDS Day OR #WorldAIDSDay” tweets (figure below, source NodeXL) which I have yet to summarise (any volunteers, please take a look at the “how to” guide and have a go, though perhaps after attempting a smaller analysis first!)
 Having said, however, that you can’t rush planning and analysis of a campaign, when you have a NodeXL extract available the analysis can be very quick if you apply simple rules.
-This is all described in the “how to” guide about running social network analysis (PDF; NB at step 3c, you need to insert 9 columns, not 8 as stated).
+This is all described in the “how to” guides above.

 - Be sceptical.
 Question everything.
 Check before you share.
 There are lots of potential pitfalls, biases and confounding factors in social network analysis.
 There will be trouble makers and attention seekers in any large campaign, and others like to crash conferences in the virtual domain.
 Sometimes these accounts will appear as “influencers” in social network analysis.
 If you share the automated outputs from social network analysis you may end up appearing to legitimise these accounts.
 At the very least check the accounts listed in these automated summaries before you tag them in a tweet.
 Ideally, however, you should look at individual tweets, and identify the people who tweet the highest quality content to gain a fuller picture.
 Often, but not always, the most shared tweets will also be the most informative, which is what makes the approach laid out in step 2 so powerful.